OFFBEAT PLACES NEAR SRINAGAR

 History of paani temple:-

-Kashmiris say that the temple was originally founded by a royal minister named Meru Vardhan of the then Hindu King Pravarsena I during early 6th century A.D. from where it derives its original name – Meruvardhanaswami Temple.
+Kashmiris say that a royal minister named Meru Vardhan of the then Hindu King Pravarsena I originally founded the temple during early 6th century A.D. from where it derives its original name – Meruvardhanaswami Temple.
 He also beautified the place raising various palatial buildings (often called as Viharas in local language).

 Pandrethan flourished as the royal capital until mid-10th century A.D., until shifted to Srinagar later.
 It also finds significant references in Kalhana’s epic account of Kashmir – Rajtarangini, where he mentioned about this place as Puranadishthana or ‘old city’.
 However, as per British accounts this temple was built by King Partha in somewhere between A.D.
 913 to 921 A.D.